Some Common Features of Islam

 IM: Are there teachings in Islam that would lead to or justify suicide bombing?

-SA: I don’t think there are any more than in any other religion.
-We can look at the Zen monks in Vietnam that incinerated themselves during the Vietnam War.
-There is no part of Buddhism that I know that will sanction doing that.
-You are supposed to honor and respect all life.
-In Islam, as in the Christian world, you can have martyrs.
+SA: In Islam, as in the Christian world, you can have martyrs.
 Suicide bombers claim they are martyrs; but, they kill themselves.
 The first rule is, “Thou shalt not kill,” particularly not yourself.
 These people are not martyrs; they are just “suiciders.”

 IM: Many Buddhists in the West know of Islam primarily through the Sufi poets such as Rumi and Hafiz, who emphasize complete love and devotion to God or God as manifest through all things.
 While people love those poets and love that sort of approach, the enraptured love they speak of doesn’t seem to have a big place in most of the Buddhism that many Western Buddhists have adopted, which is silent meditation and inner investigation.